đĨ Top 10 Anime That Dominated 2025: No Filler, Just Fire

 The fragility of truth

-Unforgettable Moment:
+Unforgettable Moment: The perfume trial arc—where

-The perfume trial arc—where Maomao weaponizes scent to expose a noblewoman’s manipulation, turning elegance into evidence.
+Maomao weaponizes scent to expose a noblewoman’s manipulation,

 8️⃣ Witch Hat Atelier